TOAST-DOCS/Image/en/console-guide.md

 Select one folder or image file and click the **Properties** button.

-- If you select a folder, you can check the number of created folders and image files.
 - If you select an image file, you can check the image's width and height, download URL, and meta information.

 ### Query and View the List